Sarmkadan/dotnet-grpc-gateway/README.md

 // ... (rest of the file remains the same)

-## ErrorHandlingMiddleware
+## IRouteRepository

-The `ErrorHandlingMiddleware` class is responsible for handling and logging errors with structured responses.
-It catches exceptions thrown by the application and returns a JSON error response with details about the error.
+The `IRouteRepository` interface defines a contract for managing GatewayRoute entities.
+It provides methods for retrieving, creating, updating, and deleting routes, as well as filtering routes by service ID or pattern.

 ### Example Usage: